Graham A. Peck

 I wrote in both hast[e] and speed

 and left it here for fools to read

 A native of Oakland, California, and a fan of the Oakland Athletics baseball team, Professor Peck graduated from California State University, Hayward in 1991 with a B.A. in history.
 After relocating to Evanston, Illinois, in 1992, he received his Ph.D. in American history from Northwestern University in 2001.
 He spent a year as a visiting professor of history at Rhodes College in Memphis before coming to Saint Xavier University in 2002.
 Professor Peck has taught a wide range of courses in history at Saint Xavier, including co-teaching an innovative six-credit hour dual enrollment historical documentary filmmaking course with Art and Design Associate Professor Nathan Peck in spring 2015.
 The student films made in that course can be viewed on the Library's Mercy Mission web page.

 Professor Peck's scholarly and creative work is focused on antebellum Illinois.
 He has published three articles on Abraham Lincoln and Stephen A. Douglas in the Journal of the Abraham Lincoln Association, an article on the early Illinois Republican Party in the Journal of Illinois History, and a chapter on the antebellum party system in Practicing Democracy (2015).
 His book manuscript, The Battle over Freedom and the Triumph of Antislavery Politics in the Antebellum North: Illinois, 1809-1860, will be published by the University of Illinois Press in 2017.
-He also has written, directed, and produced a feature-length film on Douglas that is installed as a permanent exhibit at the Douglas Tomb State Historic Site in Chicago and was broadcasted by WTTW, Chicago's PBS station.
+He also has written, directed, and produced a feature-length film on Douglas that is installed as a permanent exhibit at the Douglas Tomb State Historic Site in Chicago and was broadcast by WTTW, Chicago's PBS station.
+The film debuted at the Stephen A. Douglas Symposium hosted by SXU in 2014.
 Professor Peck is grateful for the wonderful work of the many Saint Xavier students who have assisted him in his research or on the film over the past decade!